madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/getCategoryHistory

-**Description:** Returns a list of transaction IDs associated with a specific category for a user.
+**Description:** Retrieves the transaction IDs associated with a specific category for a given user.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Returns a list of transaction IDs associated with a specific category for a user.
+- Returns a list of transaction IDs (strings).

 **Request Body:**
 ```json